What is meningococcal disease?

 - College students living in dormitories, who have not yet been vaccinated

-Travelers to areas of the world where high rates of meningococcal disease are known to occur, particularly sub-Saharan Africa.
-Click here for more information.
+- Travelers to areas of the world with high rates of meningococcal disease, particularly sub-Saharan Africa

-- As of June 2015, due to an increase in cases of meningococcal disease in several US cities among men who have sex with men, meningococcal vaccination is also recommended for San Francisco gay and bisexual men, other men who have sex with men, and transfemales.
+- Due to outbreaks of meningococcal disease in several US cities among men who have sex with men, meningococcal vaccination is also recommended in San Francisco for:

 How is meningococcal disease treated?